 If you are a U.S. citizen, and are engaged to someone from another country, you might wish to bring that person to the U.S. for the wedding—and perhaps for him or her to remain with you in the U.S. after that, as a lawful permanent resident (green card holder).
 (See I.N.A. § 214, or 8 U.S.C. § 1184.)

 The Petition for Alien Fiancé(e), on Form I-129F, is the first step in this process.
-It allows you to notify U.S. Immigration and Citizenship Services (USCIS) that you are engaged to someone from another country, show your intentions to marry, and set in motion the process by which your fiancé will receive the appropriate visa – that is, the K-1 fiance visa.
+It allows you to notify U.S. Citizenship and Immigration Services (USCIS) that you are engaged to someone from another country, to demonstrate your intentions to marry, and to set in motion the process by which your fiancé(e) will receive the appropriate visa: the K-1 fiancé visa.

-Using Form I-129F, you may not only petition for your fiancé, but any the children of your fiancé from a previous relationship, so long as they are unmarried and have not yet turned 21.
+Using Form I-129F, you may not only petition for your fiancé, but children of your fiancé from a previous relationship, so long as they are unmarried and have not yet turned 21.